-- Apply for admission and provide all the required admission documentation. - If you're accepted to Acadia, we'll send you a letter of offer and let you know if you're eligible for scholarships. - Complete the scholarship application by March 1st. - We'll use your application and references to determine which scholarships you can receive. - Please note that Local and Specialized Scholarships require separate application forms.
+- Apply for admission and provide all the required admission documentation. - If you're accepted to Acadia, we'll send you a letter of offer and let you know if you're eligible for scholarships. - Complete the scholarship application by March 1st. . - We'll use your application and references (if applicable) to determine which scholarships you may be eligible to receive. - Please note that Local and Specialized Scholarships require separate application forms.